ivogeorg/ce-learning-progression-002-bouncing-sprites/learning-progression-with-la-schema.md

 2. Link to a demo video for your program from 5.2.1.
 3. Link to your program from 5.2.2.
 4. Link to a demo video for your program from 5.2.2.
-5. Link to your program from 5.2.3.
-6. Link to a demo video for your program from 5.2.3.

 ### Step 6: Expressions